 Colic may be common, but it hurts us too to see our babies crying in pain.

 Although colic is defined as crying for at least three hours a day, three days a week, for at least the past three weeks, it may feel like we spend most of our time enduring it.
 We don’t want to use anything that might harm our babies but would do anything to give them relief.

 One clinical trial tested a herbal tea containing German chamomile, fennel, licorice, vervain and balm mint against a flavoured placebo “tea” in babies aged two to eight weeks.
 All of them were given up to three doses of 150mL as needed.
 A second study used chamomile with lemon balm and fennel, which was given to all babies in the treatment group twice a day.

-- In the first trial, just over half – 57% - of babies given the real tea had complete relief of colic, compared to only one-quarter of those given the placebo.
+In the first trial, just over half – 57% - of babies given the real tea had complete relief of colic, compared to only one-quarter of those given the placebo.
 Around 85% of babies taking the real tea in the second study were crying less often too, compared to less than half of the babies in the placebo.